tothemoon-org/extension-blocks/spec.md

 A social contract is understood whereby the funds in the extension block will be usable and redeemable in the general deactivation design below.
-If proper and safe withdrawals are not activated within the terms, users and exchanges can refuse to acknolwedge blocks with the bit set as a soft-fork.
+If proper and safe withdrawals are not activated within the terms, users and exchanges can refuse to acknowledge blocks with the bit set as a soft-fork.

 It is possible to do a direct upgrade of the extension block by using the same output set upon BIP9 activation of the 28th bit in conjunction with new rules